epfl-si/wp-dev/README.md

 # Install and Usage

+## Prerequiste
+- Have `eyaml` version 3.2.0.
+You can get it by installing [the Ansible suitcase](https://github.com/epfl-si/ansible.suitcase)

 ## Initial Setup

 1. Edit your `/etc/hosts` or platform equivalent and set up a line like this: